 - Intent to search for the rightful owner

-- The property was not stolen but rather the owner had lost it
+- No one stole the property but rather the owner had lost it

 Call Us For Unsurpassed Service And Unrelenting Advocacy

-Our legal team steadfastly adheres to the ideas that each client deserves our full attention.
+Our legal team steadfastly adheres to the idea that each client deserves our full attention.
 We provide straightforward guidance concerning all available legal options and aggressive criminal defense representation focused on obtaining the most favorable results.
-To learn more about how we can help you through a difficult time, send us a message online or call 570-207-4000.
+To learn more about how we can help you through a difficult time, send our law firm a message online or call 570-207-4000.